SalahMSaleh/SalahMSaleh.github.io/_posts/2020-1-11-HTB-Bitlab-Write-Up.md

     tcp        0      0 127.0.0.1:5432          0.0.0.0:*               LISTEN      off (0.00/0/0)
     ...(Snip)...

-So there was a PostgreSQL running on port 5432 but psql wasnt installed.
+So there was a PostgreSQL running on port 5432 but psql wasn't installed.

 Earlier I found a PHP code snippet about connecting to database.
 I used it like it was just added a print to fetched data.